 On the positive side, I would like to mention India and Nepal.
 The Hindu religion causes Indians and Nepalis to stay some of the most conservative peoples in the World, and, despite nuclear bomb tests in the Thar Desert, computer industry, and the insane traffic in the cities, much is still the same in these countries.
 In India I get tired and dusty, and I am irritated by foolish questions from students, who want to practice their English on me – but then I am overjoyed by a sunrise in the Himalaya, adding a pinkish glow to the snowy peaks; or a group of Hindu pilgrims, gathered in puja in a temple, dedicated to one of their numerous gods; or a herd of camels, peacefully chewing their cud on a misty morning in the desert of Rajasthan.

-On the positive side is also Taiwan, where I have spent long periods with Judy in my later years.
-On this island, a colourful and unspoiled religion exists, a strange blend of Buddhism and Daoism, mixed with many elements from animism, which dates back to pre-Buddhist times.
+In my later years, I have spent long periods with Judy in Taiwan.
+In general, the Taiwanese are a simple and endearing people, with a colourful and unspoilt religion – a strange blend of Buddhism and Daoism, mixed with many elements from animism, dating back to pre-Buddhist times.
+(You may read more about this belief on the page Religion: Daoism in Taiwan.)

 I am also very fond of the American Southwest, with its superb landscapes and an extremely rich wildlife.

-Lately, I have been much engaged in taking pictures of mountain flora, especially in the Himalaya, where more than 10,000 species of seed plants are found.
+Since 2009, I have been much engaged in taking pictures of mountain flora, especially in the Himalaya, where more than 10,000 species of seed plants are found.
 The same issue has brought me to montane areas in the Alps, the Pyrenees, Norway, Kyrgyzstan, Taiwan, Chile, the Appalachians, and the Sierra Nevada of California.
-The flora of several of these mountain areas is described on the page Plants (Flora of the Alps, Flora of the Himalaya, Plants of Sierra Nevada, Plant hunting in the Himalaya).
+The flora of several of these mountain areas is described on the page Plants (Himalayan flora, Flora of the Alps and the Pyrenees, Plants of Sierra Nevada, Plant hunting in the Himalaya).

 Since those days, the World has changed tremendously.
 But despite Modern Man’s effort to destroy himself through his insatiable greed, it is still possible to find remote and exotic places on the planet, which afford exciting challenges.
 I hereby wish my readers Zajagan!